gbone001/hll-discord-ping/README.md

 /setscheduledtime <job> <time> <ping> - Set scheduled job time and ping follow prompts /online - Check if bot and API are running
 /help - Show this help message
+/ban - bans a player from the server